vacp2p/research/noise-research/secure-transfer.md

 In the pairing phase, a device `B` requests to be paired to a device `A`.
 Once the two devices are paired, the devices will be mutually authenticated and will share a Noise session within which they can securely exchange information.

-The requests is made by exposing a QR code that, by default, has to be scanned by device `A`.
+The request is made by exposing a QR code that, by default, has to be scanned by device `A`.
 If device `A` doesn't have a camera while device `B` does, [it is possible](#Rationale) to execute a slightly different pairing (with same security guarantees), where `A` is exposing a QR code instead.

 ### Employed Cryptographic Primitives